 Boating is one of the recreational activities widely enjoyed in the United States.
-With the vast number of oceans, rivers, and lakes to cruise around, it is understandable why Americans love boating.
-There’s a lot of enjoyable water activities like sailing, skiing and catching fishes.
+Also, with the vast number of oceans, rivers, and lakes to cruise around, it is understandable why Americans love boating.
+In addition, there are a lot of enjoyable water activities like sailing, skiing, and catching fish.
 Most states in the USA require boating safety education, especially for persons below 18.
-And in this article, we are providing you a guide to boat safety for 2022.
+So in this article, we are providing you with a guide to boat safety for 2022.

 Don’t Rock The Boat

 As much fun and exciting boating bring, let’s face the fact that this hobby comes with safety risks and hazards.
 So, that’s why it is highly recommended to learn boat safety practices to ensure the safe cruising of all your passengers on board.
 Before you venture into this great adventure, let’s dive deep down into the responsibilities you must know when you’re boating.

 - A boat safety course study guide will educate students about different boat types, uses, and capacities.

 - The boat safety course explains the safety equipment needed for a boating excursion.
 In addition, complete boating equipment provides access to emergency services in the event of a catastrophe.

 - A boat safety guideline will educate about the wide difference between navigating a boat and driving a car.
 Also, navigating a vessel is much more complex than driving a car as it deals with air and water current.
 In addition, it will discuss navigating rules, anchoring, and docking.

 - The basic boat safety course teaches the proper way to secure a watercraft.
 Furthermore, it will demonstrate how to operate with lines and tying knots.
 Also, current can easily take away your watercraft, that’s why it is necessary to properly anchor your ship.

 - Boating education will guide you about the rules of the road and the right of way.

 - The boating safety course also tackles navigation charts, sounds, and lights.